 After six hours of deliberation, the jury convicted Cole.
 The next day, he was sentenced to 25 years in prison.

 Johnson's letters were not acknowledged.
-Cole died in 1999 without ever learning that Johnson was attempting to confess to the crime.
+Cole died in prison of an asthma attack in 1999 without ever learning that Johnson was attempting to confess to the crime.
 The year after Cole died, Johnson wrote again to a supervising judge.
 This time, the case was moved to a different judge and rejected without comment.
-Eventually, however, Johnson's confessions reached the Innocence Project of Texas and Cole’s family.
+Eventually, in May 2007, Johnson's most recent confession letter reached the Innocence Project of Texas and Cole’s family.
 Attorneys at the Innocence Project of Texas sought posthumous DNA testing in the case and Lubbock prosecutors cooperated.
 DNA testing conducted on semen from the crime scene excluded Cole and implicated Johnson as the perpetrator.
-Cole was cleared by DNA tests in 2008, and at a hearing in February 2009, Johnson again confessed to the crime before a judge, Cole’s family, and Mallin.
-The Innocence Project joined with the Innocence Project of Texas as co-counsel on the case, and a Texas judge officially exonerated Cole at an unprecedented posthumous hearing on April 7.
-2009.
-Texas Gov. Rick Perry pardoned Cole on March 1, 2010.
+Cole was cleared by DNA tests in 2008, and during a two-day hearing in February 2009, Johnson again confessed to the crime before a judge, Cole’s family, and the victim, who testified under her married name, Michele Mallin.

 The victim in the case, Michele Mallin, speaks and writes about the case to raise awareness about misidentifications and wrongful convictions.
-“I was positive at the time that it was him,” she said at a recent speech at the Georgetown University Law Center.
+“I was positive at the time that it was him,” she said at a speech at the Georgetown University Law Center.
 “I was shocked when I found out it wasn't him.
 I joined Tim’s family in working to exonerate him because it was the right thing to do.
 Timothy didn’t deserve what he got.”

 Family members received $1,060,000 in state compensation.